FDA issues plan to ban menthol in cigarettes, cigars

 “The proposed rules would help prevent children from becoming the next generation of smokers and help adult smokers quit,” said Health and Human Services Secretary Xavier Becerra, in a statement.

-He added that the ban would also be an “important step to advance health equity” by reducing disparities in tobacco use.
+He added that the ban would also be an “important step to advance health equity” by reducing disparities in tobacco-related diseases.

 The Food and Drug Administration said eliminating menthol cigarettes could prevent between 300,000 and 650,000 smoking deaths over 40 years.